Justia Badge

 Understanding the Georgia Traffic Court System

 Municipal courts are a legislative creation that benefits cities across Georgia by leaving fine revenues in the municipality where the traffic offense occurred.
-Since all Atlanta traffic tickets are misdemeanors, you have a right to a jury trial, and that would mean a transfer of the case over to State Court.
+Since all Atlanta traffic tickets are misdemeanors, you have a right to a jury trial.
+Requesting one would mean transferring the case to State Court.

 Atlanta Municipal Court – What Types of Cases Does It Handle?